labsticc-p4s/SecurityFederationModelsValidation/README.md

 ### Use Cases

-The `OpenFlexo/UseCases` folder encompasses the implementation of security rules using the OpenFlexo framework.
-Each use case is represented as an OpenFlexo project within its own folder.
+The `Openflexo/UseCases` folder encompasses the implementation of security rules using the Openflexo framework.
+Each use case is represented as an Openflexo project within its own folder.

 #### iTrust
 - **Virtual Model**: *ITrustSecurityFederation*